pJanks/jeopardy/README.md

 - link to DTR gist: https://gist.github.com/ZaneMeroff/7052f8f87f4b51bdddb8ed8161b2b04a

 ### Introduction to Project
-- what is your project about?
-  1. For this project we needed to solidify our understanding of object-oriented programming(OOP) by building out a game show.
+For this project we needed to solidify our understanding of object-oriented programming(OOP) by building out a game show.
+Our game show is a StarWars themed jeopardy game.
+The game is developed for 3 players and will have three rounds.
+For the first 2 rounds players turns will alternate until all clues and questions have been removed from the game board.
+After the second round players will enter the final jeopardy round where they can make a wager based on the points they have with a final category.
+All questions and clues are fethced from a live API upon page load.

 - Project Learning Goals